Scottsdale Center for Plastic Surgery

 Monday-Friday: 8:30 a.m.–5:00 p.m.

 As a truly cutting-edge plastic surgery procedure, fat grafting offers multiple benefits for our Phoenix and Scottsdale surgery patients.
 During the procedure, Dr. Robert Cohen or Dr. Steven Sigalove removes fat from unwanted locations via liposuction (common areas include the love handles and thighs).
 Then, they process and refine the fat, reinjecting it into areas of the body that need more volume, typically the breasts, but this can also include the face, buttocks, or anywhere more fat is needed.
 The benefits of fat grafting are significant, and this procedure has become an increasingly common adjunctive procedure for our patients over the past few years.

-To learn more about how natural breast enhancement with fat grafting may help you reach your cosmetic goals, please request a consultation today.
+To find out if natural breast augmentation with fat transfer at our practice serving Phoenix could help you reach your cosmetic goals, please request a consultation today.
 You may also call us to schedule an appointment at (480) 423-1973.

 Understanding Fat Grafting